AndrewAkinson/python3-therion-analyzer/README.md

 An sample survex data source file tree for the Dow-Prov system is given in the `sample` directory.
-For example, to show the fixed points and co-ordinate system definitions one would have
+For example, to show the fixed points and co-ordinate system definitions for this system one would have
 ```
 $ ./analyze_svx.py sample/DowProv -k cs,fix
 sample/DowProv.svx:41:*cs OSGB:SD